 Our program goals, objectives, and intended outcomes align with our mission to end child abuse and neglect by protecting at-risk children, empowering families in crisis, and building safer communities for every child.
 Our Crisis Nursery programs are a vital service to meet the needs of families and children in crisis.
 Our results are clear.

-97% of children who stayed at Providence House were reunified with their parent or guardian.
+98% of children who stayed at Providence House were reunified with their parent or guardian.

-100% agreed or strongly agreed that their overall experience at Providence House was positive.
+99% of parents felt their overall experience at Providence House was positive.

-88% of parents were fully compliant and completed our recommended case management, parent education, and aftercare services.
+90% of parents were fully compliant and completed our recommended case management, parent education, and aftercare services.

 Help support our mission to protect children, empower families and build safer communities.